AviatrixSystems/Docs/HowTos/privatemode.rst

 Preparing Your Multi-Cloud Environment
 --------------------------------------

 You must have completed the steps under “Preparing Your Single Cloud Private Mode Environment”.
-Since you will most likely create your Controller in AWS or AWS GovCloud, the other CSPs you can use in your multi-cloud environment are Azure or Azure Government.
-You can have connections among these CSPs. <have to get this reviewed>
+See the table at the beginning of this document for where you can create your endpoints.

-In a multi-cloud Private Mode environment, you are creating endpoints in a multi-cloud access VPC attached to the intra-cloud Link Service; building a multi-cloud Load Balancer; attaching a multi-cloud proxy (Azure only) to the Load Balancer target; and creating a link service to attach to the Load Balancer front end. <okay to use LB here?>
+In a multi-cloud Private Mode environment, you are creating endpoints in a multi-cloud access VPC attached to the intra-cloud Link Service; building a multi-cloud Link Service; and attaching a multi-cloud proxy (Azure only) to the Link Service target.

 #.
 On the Multi-Cloud Access tab, enter the Access Account Name, Region, VPC ID of the multi-cloud access VPC, and the Intra-Cloud Link VPC ID you want to connect to.
 Click Create.
 This launches an endpoint in the new multi-cloud access VPC for Direct Connect/Express Route to connect to.
 It also creates the necessary subnets, route tables, and endpoint security groups.